cyberark/conjur/design/authn_azure/authn_azure_solution_design.md

     1. validate_security validates that the Azure authenticator has been defined correctly in policy and the host is permitted to authenticate to the webservice.

 1. The next validation, validate_credentials calls the authenticator's `valid?` function.
-If so, Azure-specific authenticator validations will be triggered.
+Then, Azure-specific authenticator validations will be triggered.

     1. validate_azure_token (see below for a more detailed explanation of the function).

-    1. validate_application_identity, the annotations of the host provided in the URL and the properties extracted from the "xms_mirid" field of the Azure token provided by the Azure VM are compared (see below for a more detailed explanation of the function).
+    1. validate_application_identity - the annotations of the authenticating host and the properties extracted from the "xms_mirid" field of the Azure token provided by the Azure VM are compared (see below for a more detailed explanation of the function).

 1. Once the Azure authenticator-specific validations have passed, the general authenticator validations can continue.

     1. validate_origin checks the origin of the request to determine if the origin of the request is restricted.

-    1. audit_success writes the event to the audit logs

 1. If all validations pass, an audit entry is written to audit logs and a Conjur access token will be returned to the Azure requesting resource.
 This Conjur access token will be used for all further communications between the Azure resource and Conjur.

+If at any point a validation fails, an audit entry is written to audit logs and an error response is returned to the client.

-#### Azure authenticator class
+### Azure authenticator class

+As mentioned in the flow above, we will create a new CommandClass for Azure-specific validations.

  ```ruby
 require 'command_class'